mudgen/diamond-2/README.md

 ## Author

-This diamond implementation was written by Nick Mudge.
+This example diamond implementation was written by Nick Mudge.

 Contact: